oracle/terraform-provider-oci/website/docs/d/core_compute_capacity_reservation_instances.html.markdown

 	For more information about customizing the resources that are allocated to flexible shapes, see [Flexible Shapes](https://docs.cloud.oracle.com/iaas/Content/Compute/References/computeshapes.htm#flexible).
 	* `memory_in_gbs` - The total amount of memory available to the instance, in gigabytes.
-	* `ocpus` - The total number of OCPUs available to the instance.
+	* `ocpus` - The total number of OCPUs available to the instance